-This Court similarly must evaluate judicial economy and the administrative burdens of managing such cases, set against the challenge this broad-scale allegedly infringing activity also represents for the copyright owners.
+This Court similarly must evaluate judicial economy and the administrative burdens of managing such cases, set against the challenge this broad-scale allegedly infringing activity represents for the copyright owners.
 Copyright owners' efforts to protect their copyrighted works through Doe actions are "costly[,] time consuming[,] . . . cumbersome and expensive."
 In re Charter Commc'ns, Inc., Subpoena Enforcement Matter, 393 F.3d 771, 782 (8th Cir.
 2005) (Murphy, J., dissenting).
 Yet, copyright owners have limited alternatives to obtain redress for infringement of their protected works other than such lawsuits.
 See Arista Records LLC v.
 Does 1-27, 584 F. Supp.
 2d 240, 252 (D. Me.
 2008) ("the Court begins with the premise that the Plaintiffs have a statutorily protected interest in their copyrighted material and that the Doe Defendants, at least by allegation, have deliberately infringed that interest without consent or payment.
 Under the law, the Plaintiffs are entitled to protect their copyrighted material and it is difficult to discern how else in this unique circumstance the Plaintiffs could act.
-Not to act would be to allow those who would take what is not theirs to remain hidden behind their ISPs and to diminish and even destroy the intrinsic value of the Plaintiffs' legal interests."); In re Charter Commc'ns, Inc., 393 F.3d at 775 n.3 ("[A]s a practical matter, copyright owners cannot deter unlawful peer-to-peer file transfers unless they can learn the identities of persons engaged in that activity.").
+Not to act would be to allow those who would take what is not theirs to remain hidden behind their ISPs and to diminish and even destroy the intrinsic value of the Plaintiffs' legal interests."); In re Charter Commc'ns, 393 F.3d at 775 n.3 ("[A]s a practical matter, copyright owners cannot deter unlawful peer-to-peer file transfers unless they can learn the identities of persons engaged in that activity.").
 Courts must nonetheless maintain supervision of these lawsuits and, at some point, the sheer number of putative defendants involved in a single case may necessitate severance.
-At this stage of the litigation, with jurisdictional discovery well underway, the Court finds that judicial economy is best served by joinder of the putative defendants.

-The putative defendants may raise the argument that they are improperly joined, under Federal Rule of Civil Procedure 20, and move to sever, under Federal Rule of Civil Procedure 21, after they have been identified and named in the Complaint.
+Joinder in this case at this stage of the litigation is proper.
+Should the putative defendants be named in the Complaint, they may raise the argument that they are improperly joined, under Federal Rule of Civil Procedure 20, and move to sever, under Federal Rule of Civil Procedure 21.
 Severance prior to that point, as numerous other courts both in and outside this District have held, is premature.
 See, e.g., Achte/Neunte Boll Kino Beteiligungs GMBH & Co, KG v.
 Does 1-4,577, No. 10-cv-00453, ECF No. 34 (D.D.C.
 July 2, 2010) (Collyer, J.); West Bay One, Inc. v.
 Does 1-1653, No. 10-cv-00481, ECF No. 25 (D.D.C.
 July 2, 2010) (Collyer, J.); Arista Records LLC v.
 Does 1-19, 551 F. Supp.
 2d 1, 11 (D.D.C.
 2008) (Kollar-Kotelly, J.); London-Sire Records, Inc. v.
 Doe 1, 542 F. Supp.
 2d 153, 161 n.7 (D. Mass.
 2008); Sony Music Entm't, Inc. v.
 Does 1-40, 326 F. Supp.
 2d 556, 568 (S.D.N.Y.
 2004).